-The GMRS-V1 includes a Dual PTT Key/ Rocker Switch.
+The GMRS-V2 includes a Dual PTT Key/ Rocker Switch.
 You can communicate with other parties effortlessly by pressing the PTT rocker key upwards to transmit on Channel A (the upper display), or by pressing the PTT rocker key downwards to transmit on Channel B (the lower display).

-The GMRS-V1 allows syncing the rocker switch as a single push-to-talk button (refer to Menu Option 33 for more details).
+The GMRS-V2 allows syncing the rocker switch as a single push-to-talk button (refer to Menu Option 33 for more details).

-Numeric keypad
+Numeric Keypad

-The BTECH GMRS-V1 hand-held transceiver comes standard with a full numeric keypad.
+The BTECH GMRS-V2 hand-held transceiver comes standard with a full numeric keypad.

 Figure 2.3.
-BTECH GMRS-V1, keypad (1STEP) (2 TXP) (3SAVE) 7 TDR BEEF 9 TOT
+BTECH GMRS-V2, keypad

-The numeric keys have their secondary function printed on them (in reality it's rather menu short-cuts, more on that in Chapter 4, Working the menu system).
+The numeric keys have their secondary function printed on them (it's menu short-cuts, more on that in Chapter 4, Using the menu system).

-The scan, #r, and OSQL keys also serve as scan, keypad lock, and Voltage display respectively.
+The scall #re and OSQL keys also serve as scan, keypad lock, and Voltage display respectively.